 1. Bring an inflatable pool and beach umbrella.

-Buy a mini inflatable pool and beach umbrella (some pools even come with built-in shades) to keep baby cool and contained at the beach.
+Pack a small inflatable pool and beach umbrella (some pools even come with built-in shades) to keep baby cool and contained at the beach.
 This is especially handy for new crawlers and babies who put everything, including sand and rocks, in their mouth.

 2. Set an SPF timer.

-Set a timer on your phone so you know when it’s time to reapply sunscreen to baby and yourself.
+Set a timer on your phone so you know when it’s time to reapply sunscreen to your child and yourself.
 Make sure you cover sensitive exposed spots like the tips of the ears and back of the neck.
-Set another timer for water intake so you don’t get dehydrated.
+Set another timer to remind you to drink liquids so you don’t get dehydrated.
+Check out our favorite sunscreens for babies and toddlers.

 3. Load up your laundry basket.

-Pack your beach gear into a roomy laundry basket.
+Pack your beach gear in a roomy laundry basket.
 It will store all the towels, snacks and toys you’re bringing, and it can double as a play area or napping spot for younger babies if you line it with extra-soft towels and keep it well shaded.
+The best part: Sand will fall out of the holes as you leave the beach.

 photo: Team Johnson